MicrosoftDocs/sql-docs/docs/powershell/sql-server-powershell.md

 If you have any PowerShell scripts that run `Import-Module -Name SQLPS`, and you want to take advantage of the new provider functionality and new cmdlets, you must change them to `Import-Module -Name SqlServer`.
 The new module is installed to `%ProgramFiles%\WindowsPowerShell\Modules\SqlServer` folder.
 As such, you don't have to update the $env:PSModulePath variable.
 If you have scripts that use a third-party or community version of a module named **SqlServer**, use the Prefix parameter to avoid name collisions.

-It is recommended to start your script with *Import-Module SQLServer* to avoid side-by-side issues if the SQLPS module is installed on the same machine.
+It's recommended to start your script with *Import-Module SQLServer* to avoid side-by-side issues if the SQLPS module is installed on the same machine.

 This section applies to scripts executed from PowerShell and not the SQL Agent.
 The new module can be used with SQL Agent job steps using [#NOSQLPS](#sql-server-agent).